-Several types of lasers are also to treat telangectasia.
-The draw back to the lasers are that they treat a very focused area compared to the injection methods of sclerotherapy.
-The laser's most appropriate use seems to be for touch-up sclero following an incomplete or partially successful injection.
+Several types of lasers are also used to treat telangiectasia.
+The drawback to using lasers is that they treat a very focused area compared to the injection methods of sclerotherapy.
+The laser's most appropriate use seems to be for touch-up sclerotherapy following an incomplete or partially successful injection.

 When to contact your doctor

 Consult your podiatrist or vascular medicine specialist for additional treatment recommendations.

 Cite this article as: Oster, Jeffrey.
 Varicose Veins. http://www.myfootshop.com/article/varicose-veins

 Varicose Veins by Myfootshop.com is licensed under a Creative Commons Attribution-NonCommercial 3.0 Unported License.